shahid-mughal02/AssignmentsProject/README.md

 # Tailwind First Project
-**This is my first university assignement created using HTML, Tailwind CSS, JavaScript**
+**This is my first university assignement created using HTML, Tailwind CSS, jQuery**